Cimorexave/news-list/README.md

-# news-list
+`# news-list
-a react app using news api to display articles (still in progress)
+In this web application you can serach your keyword to find top related articles of today from all over the internet `
 To visit live:
 <h1> https://cimorexave.github.io/news-list/ </h1>